mozilla/node-client-sessions/README.md

       cookie: {
         path: '/api', // cookie will only be sent to requests under '/api'
         maxAge: 60000, // duration of the cookie in milliseconds, defaults to duration above
+        ephemeral: false, // when true, cookie expires when the browser closes
         httpOnly: true, // when true, cookie is not accessible from javascript
         secure: false   // when true, cookie will only be sent over SSL }